mati365 8 months ago

 Elastic, solr and others are based on lucene, and while old fashioned is nothing Bad, it may lack features like extended monitoring, distributed services or optimizations for modern Hardware.

-• toast0 18 hours ago
+• toast0 8 months ago

 Did you look at Vespa?
 I used the Yahoo internal version of it way back when, and would try the public version if I had search needs again.

-yunusabd a day ago
+yunusabd 8 months ago

 +1 for replacing ES with ParadeDB.
 I did this for one of my projects recently and it's working just fine for my use case (FTS), with much less overhead.
 The DXP could use some improvement, but I think they'll get there.
 Good to see ParadeDB getting more traction.

-Dowwie a day ago
+Dowwie 8 months ago

 There's a pre-existing aws-s3 extension allowing for s3 object connectivity.
 A duckDB extension is very different from this in scope.
 Also, s3 file access seems to be referred to as data lake access?
 Confused.